 - 45 points for tying a school in one lower division; - 40 points for tying a school in two lower divisions; - 35 points for tying a school in three lower divisions; - 55 points for tying a school in one higher division; - 60 points for tying a school in two higher divisions; - 65 points for tying a school in three higher divisions. - d.
 A school will receive 10 points for each victory and 5 points for each tie earned by any opponent it has defeated. - e.
 A school will receive 5 points for each victory and 2.5 points for each tie earned by an opponent it has tied.
-A school will not receive any bonus points for a tie where they were the opponent.
+A school will not receive any bonus points for a tie where they were the opponent. - f.

-- f.
 The total number of playoff points will be divided by the total number of games played to determine the point value earned by each school. - g.
 The following five steps will be used in breaking ties in pairings if two or more schools finish with the same point value in the same division. - 1) In the event there are exactly two schools tied at the point value and the two schools have met during the regular season, the winner wins the position in question (head-to-head). - 2) The wins and ties of each of the opponents are added (2 points per win and 1 point per tie) and the team with the greatest number of points wins the position in question.
 This includes each opponent regardless of whether the game was won or lost. - 3) The team that defeated the highest rated (CIAC point system) team wins the position in question. - 4) The team with the best winning percentage wins the position in question. - 5) Each team will be assigned a computer-generated random "tiebreaker number" two weeks prior to the end of the season.
 If there is still no winner after the first ten criteria in this section are applied then the team with the highest random tiebreaker number will be the winner of the position in question. - h.
-The top eight (8) teams in each division will qualify for the semi-final games (32 teams total).
+The top eight (8) teams in each division will qualify for the quarter-final games (32 teams total).

-Tournament Format for 2016 - The 2016 championships will be played in a three game format - quarter-finals on November 29, 2016, semi-finals on Monday, December 5, 2016 and finals on Friday or Saturday, December 9, 10, 2016.
+Tournament Format for 2019 - The 2019 championships will be played in a three game format - quarter-finals on December 3, 2019, semi-finals on Sunday, December 8, 2019 and finals on Saturday, December 14, 2019.
 The top thirty-two (32) teams, eight from each of the four divisions, will qualify for the championships.
 Quarter-finals and semi-finals will be played at the site of the higher ranked team with the start time to be announced.
 The sites for the finals will be determined by the Football Committee and all sites for all levels of tournament play must have lights.
+If a site is a natural grass field, an alternative site that is artificially surfaced, must be named prior to tournament play in case weather conditions dictate that a grass field is not playable.
+The CIAC Football Tournament Director has the authority to move the game if the field is deemed unplayable.